 3. Gratitude – When you can’t just throw something away and replace it with the latest, greatest thing, you develop a sense of appreciation for what you do have.
 You are more likely to take care of your possessions and be more selective about what you buy.

-6. Closeness to nature - Having a bigger television, video games, an awesome laptop, and the latest version of the iPhone or Samsung Galaxy (even though there was nothing wrong with your old one) means you are spending large amounts of time indoors.
-Without those distractions you’ll get bored indoors, so go outside!
-Live life instead of watching it on a screen.
+6. Closeness to nature – Having a bigger television, video games, an awesome laptop, and the latest version of the iPhone or Samsung Galaxy (even though there was nothing wrong with your old one) means you are spending large amounts of time indoors or connected to a screen.
+Without those distractions you actually live life instead of watching it.

 7. Better health – Stress affects our health, and stress can be greatly exacerbated by excessive stuff.
 Letting go of those sources of stress is good for your physical and mental health.
 Peace, contentment, gratitude, simplicity, and health all go hand in hand.
 And then there is the practical health issue – many items can be toxic to our health directly.
 Plastics for instance, can be cause for concern, possibly causing illness and disorders.
 New products and furnishings also off-gas for a time.
 The less plastic and new stuff in your life, the healthier you’ll be.